Nick Maton Player Props: Tigers vs. Orioles

 Nick Maton At The Plate

-- Maton is hitting .140 with two doubles, three home runs and eight walks.
+- Maton has two doubles, four home runs and 10 walks while hitting .141.

-- Maton has had a base hit in seven of 17 games this season, and multiple hits once.
+- In eight of 22 games this year (36.4%), Maton has reached safely via hit, and that includes multiple hits twice.

-- He has hit a home run in three games this season (17.6%), leaving the park in 4.6% of his trips to the plate.
+- Looking at the 22 games he has played this season, he's homered in four of them (18.2%), and in 5% of his trips to the plate.

-- In five games this season (29.4%), Maton has picked up an RBI, including two games with multiple runs batted in.
+- In 27.3% of his games this year, Maton has notched at least one RBI.
+In three of those games (13.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored in six games this year (35.3%), but has had no multi-run games.
+- He has scored a run in eight of 22 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.